Korps Marechaussee te voet: Lightly armed military police

-The Korps Marechaussee were lightly armed, with klewang and carbine; allowing them to move quickly in the jungle.
-The carbine was a lightweight (three and a half pounds) and short (95 cm) weapon ideal for the typically small indigenous soldiers.
+The Korps Marechaussee were lightly armed, each soldier carrying a carbine version of the Dutch Mannlicher rifle and a klewang, allowing them to move quickly through the jungle.
+The carbine was lightweight (three and a half kilo) and compact (95 cm long), ideal for the typically small-statured indigenous soldiers.

 Tactical concept

 Eventually the Royal Dutch East Indies Army (KNIL) took over the tactical plan of the Korps Marechaussee entirely.
 The trooper-carbine became, in 1912, the standard weapon of all native soldiers of the KNIL.